chrisBrookes93/devstash/README.md

 - devstash is designed for **development/debugging only**, not for production caching.
 - Cached objects must be **pickle-serializable**.
 - Cache invalidation: delete `.devstash_cache/` if values become stale.
-- Currently, cache keys are based on **function/variable names** (argument-sensitive caching may be added in future).
 - Function chaining is **not supported**.
   E.g. to avoid an API call in `requests.get(url).json()` you must split the `.json()` onto a separate line and apply the marker to the `.get()` call.
 - **TTL support**: you can specify cache expiry with `ttl=...` in the marker (`# @devstash ttl=30m`).
 Invalid TTL formats will raise an error.
 Cache freshness is determined using the **file’s last modified time**.